KalinaKa/portfolio/README.md

 * **SQL Course**: 50 hours covering relational databases, DDL/DML, queries, stored procedures, triggers, and data import/export.
 * **Python for Web**: 50-hour intermediate workshop on Python-based data automation, analysis, and web-based presentation.
 * **Professional Scrum Product Owner™ (PSPO I)** certification.
+*
+And yes, I’ve logged more hours on self-led deep dives and homework than I care to admit — fueled by curiosity and an endless supply of coffee!
 ---

 ## 🚀 What’s Inside This Repository